opensearch-project/documentation-website/_dashboards/install/rpm.md

    ```bash
    sudo yum install opensearch-dashboards
    ```
-   - To install a specific version of OpenSearch Dashboards:**
+   - To install a specific version of OpenSearch Dashboards:
    ```bash
    sudo yum install 'opensearch-dashboards-{{site.opensearch_version}}'
    ```
-1. During installation, the installer stops to see if the GPG key matches the OpenSearch project.
-Verify that the `Fingerprint` matches the following:
+1. During installation, the installer will present you with the GPG key fingerprint.
+Verify that the information matches the following:
    ```bash
    Fingerprint: c5b7 4989 65ef d1c2 924b a9d5 39d3 1987 9310 d3fc
    ```

-   If correct, enter `yes` or `y`.
+    - If correct, enter `yes` or `y`.
 The OpenSearch installation continues.

-   Once complete, you can run OpenSearch inside your distribution.
+1. Once complete, you can run OpenSearch Dashboards.
+    ```bash
+    sudo systemctl start opensearch-dashboards
+    ```